 - Offer free shipping.
 Free shipping was the most popular motivation for 82% of UK and 80% of US consumers in a study conducted by eConsultancy, and gives etailers that offer this option a clear advantage over competitors.

 8. Communicate value

-A common mistake entrepreneurs make is that they do not provide enough information about the products and services they sell.
+A common mistake marketers make is that they do not provide enough information about the products and services they sell.

-Let’s take that chair, for instance.
-If I’d describe it like this (all true facts):
+Let’s take this chair, for instance.
+Let’s describe it like this (all true facts):

 - Seat and back of breathable pellicle suspension material for long-term comfort.

 - Weight: 51 pounds

 - Full 12-Year Manufacturer’s Warranty

 Would you pay $869 based on what I just listed here?

 No, that would be ridiculous.
 Yet so many sites do exactly that (luckily the maker of this chair provides more info than that).
 They just list a bunch of bullet points with features along with the price.